Egypt's Muslim Brotherhood rejects 'struggle for power', exiled leader says

 Munir, 85, who was twice jailed in Egypt in the 1950s and 1960s and has lived in exile for most of the last 40 years, said the Brotherhood had survived difficult times before but was now experiencing the toughest period since it was founded more than 90 years ago.

 He said it was not clear how many Brotherhood supporters were in jail in Egypt, though he cited some estimates that put the numbers around 5,000 and 6,000.
-Many, he said, had also had their money confiscated.
+A Brotherhood official later said Munir meant to say 50,000 or 60,000.
+Many prisoners, Muniradded, had also had their money confiscated.

 Egypt's state press centre did not respond to a request for comment.
 Officials deny holding political prisoners and say that security measures taken against the Brotherhood were necessary to stabilise the country.